 Toys containing stuffing with a squeaker embedded within resemble prey animals with the stuffing imitating the entrails of a prey animal that need to be de-gutted.
-Hence, why dogs love so much to break open toys and remove the stuffing (to the owner's dismay!) and often get to the squeaker this way.
+Hence, why dogs love to break open toys and remove the stuffing, (to the owner's dismay!) and often get to the squeaker this way.

 However, dogs who tend to destroy in such a way need to be closely monitored as it can be proven harmful to the dog if parts are ingested.

 As much as squeaky toys are fun to play with, providing dogs with lots of entertainment, they come with some dangers that are worth mentioning.

 At the vet hospital I once worked at, we saw several dogs requiring close observation and surgery after dogs ingested parts of toys.
 Squeakers were often the part to blame.

 One dog, in particular, tore out the squeaker from one of his soft toys and swallowed it.
 On its way down, the sharp parts of the partially chewed squeaker damaged the dog's intestine, perforating it, and spreading infection throughout his body.
 The poor dog had to have a portion of the intestine removed, which is a risky surgery not without potential long-term complications.

 Cummings School of Veterinary Medicine at Tufts University lists plastic items such as little squeaky toys as items that are dangerous for dogs to swallow.